Visual timeline shows how the Los Angeles ICE protests unfolded

 Sunday morning

 National Guard troops arrived in downtown Los Angeles on Sunday, following President Trump's order.
 The U.S. military's Northern Command confirmed to CBS News that 300 National Guard troops were in the Los Angeles area on Sunday, specifically in Paramount, Compton and the downtown area.
-Photos posted just after 8 am on Sunday morning by the U.S. Northern Command shows troops from the California National Guard's 79th Infantry Brigade Combat Team in Los Angeles.
+Photos posted just after 8 a.m. on Sunday by the U.S. Northern Command showed troops from the California National Guard's 79th Infantry Brigade Combat Team in Los Angeles.

 Around 3 p.m.